keboola/component-salesforce/README.md

 Authorization configuration
 ---------------------------

-- User Name (#username) - [REQ] your user name, when exporting data from sandbox don't forget to add .sandboxname at the end
+- User Name (#username) - [REQ] Your username.
+When exporting data from a sandbox, don't forget to add `.sandboxname` at the end
-- Password (#password) - [REQ] your password
+- Password (#password) - [REQ] Your password
-- Security Token (#security_token) - [REQ] your security token, don't forget it is different for sandbox
+- Security Token (#security_token) - [REQ] Your security token. ***Note:** The security token is different for sandbox environments*
-- Sandbox (sandbox) - [REQ] true when you want to push data to sandbox
+- Sandbox (sandbox) - [REQ] Set to `true` when pushing data to a sandbox
-- Use Proxy (use_proxy) - [OPT] Section where you can configure https proxy
+- Use Proxy (use_proxy) - [OPT] Section for configuring an HTTPS proxy
   - Proxy Server (proxy_server) - [REQ if Use Proxy is selected] HTTPS Proxy Server Address
   - Proxy Port (port) - [REQ] Proxy Server Port
   - Proxy Username (username) - [OPT] Proxy Server Username
   - Proxy Password (#password) - [OPT] Proxy Server Password
-  - Use HTTP proxy for HTTPS (use_http_proxy_for_https) - [OPT] This is a hidden configuration option for a type of HTTP proxy that also handles HTTPS.
+  - Use HTTP proxy for HTTPS (use_http_proxy_for_https) - [OPT] A hidden configuration option for an HTTP proxy that also handles HTTPS

 Row configuration
 ---------------

-- Object (object) - [REQ] name of object you wish to perform the operation on
+- Object (object) - [REQ] The name of the object on which you want to perform the operation
-- Upsert Field (upsertField) - [REQ for upsert] required when the operation is upsert, in case you have no external ID, you must set it up, or use insert and update operations separately to perform the upsert.
+- Upsert Field (upsertField) - [REQ for upsert] Required when performing an upsert operation.
+If you do not have an external ID, you must either create one, or use separate insert and update operations to achieve the same result
-- Operation (operation) - [REQ] specify the operation you wish to do.
-Insert/Upsert/Update/Delete are supported.
+- Operation (operation) - [REQ] Specifies the operation to perform.
+Supported operations: Insert, Upsert, Update, Delete
-- Serial Mode (serialMode) - [OPT] true if you wish to run the import in serial mode.
+- Serial Mode (serialMode) - [OPT] Set to `true` if you want to run the import in serial mode
-- Assignment Rule ID (assignment_rule_id) - [OPT] ID of Lead [Assignment rule](https://help.salesforce.com/s/articleView?id=sf.customize_leadrules.htm&language=en_US&type=5) you want to run after import.
+- Assignment Rule ID (assignment_rule_id) - [OPT] The ID of the Lead [Assignment Rule](https://help.salesforce.com/s/articleView?id=sf.customize_leadrules.htm&language=en_US&type=5) you want to apply after import
-- Replace String (replaceString) - [OPT] string to be replaced in column name for dot, so you can use that column as reference to other record via external id
+- Replace String (replaceString) - [OPT] A string that replaces dots in column names, allowing the column to be used as a reference to another record via an external ID
-- Fail on Error (fail_on_error) - [OPT] if you want the job to fail on any error, set this to true and the job will fail if more than 0 errors occur during the execution.

 **Important Notes:**
-- When inserting you cannot specify ID field
+- When inserting, you cannot specify the ID field
-- When updating the ID field in CSV file is required
+- When updating, the ID field must be present in the CSV file
-- When deleting, keep in mind that Salesforce's recycle bin can take less records than you are trying to delete, so they will be hard deleted
+- When deleting, keep in mind that Salesforce's recycle bin has a storage limit.
+If more records are deleted than the bin can hold, they will be hard deleted
-- When deleting, the CSV file must contain only ID field
+- When deleting, the CSV file must contain only the ID field

-**Note:** The component processes all records on the input and outputs tables containing the failed records with reason of failure.
-The table names are constructed as `{OBJECT_NAME}_{LOAD_TYPE}_unsuccessful` e.g. `Contact_upsert_unsuccessful`
+**Note:** The component processes all input records and outputs tables containing failed records along with the reason for failure.
+The table names are constructed as `{OBJECT_NAME}_{LOAD_TYPE}_unsuccessful`, e.g., `Contact_upsert_unsuccessful`

 Sample Configuration
 =============